Kandhakottai

 Kandhakottai is a 2009 Indian Tamil-language romantic action film written and directed by S. Sakthivel, starring Nakul and Poorna, whilst Sampath Raj and Santhanam play supporting roles.
 The music was composed by Dhina.
 The film was released on 19 December 2009.

 Plot

 The film is about Siva, who hates love and those who are into such relationships, and even strives to separate couples.
 On the other hand, Pooja, a girl in Nagercoil, is the opposite of Siva, and takes risks to unite lovers.
-When Siva's sister Girija falls in love with Poorna's cousin, the two dissimilar characters meet.
+When Siva's sister Girija falls in love with Pooja's cousin, the two dissimilar characters meet.
 And when Siva sings Eppadi Ennul Kadhal Vandhadhu, they fall in love.
 But a man in Nagercoil kills himself when Pooja reveals that she is in love with Siva.
 His father Annachi is infuriated with the girl and murders her relatives.
 Siva battles the baddies and marries Pooja.

 Soundtrack

 The soundtrack was composed by Dhina.
 Karthik Srinivasan of Milliblog called it "Below par Dhina soundtrack".